Having navigated the challenges of Brexit, UK retailers now face another significant change in the tax framework for selling to EU consumers.

 - Distance sales of imported goods in consignments not exceeding EUR 150.

-As more guidance is released by the European Commission and local tax authorities take steps to get ready for implementation of the new rules, the potential complexities of the package of reforms for UK businesses are becoming clearer.
+As more guidance is released by the European Commission, local tax authorities and HMRC, the potential complexities of the package of reforms for UK businesses are becoming clearer and underlines the need for early action by affected businesses.
 For many affected UK businesses, making use of one of the One Stop Shop schemes is likely to be significantly advantageous compared to the potentially onerous obligations of normal VAT accounting in each EU member state.
+Additionally, the recently released guidance from HMRC in respect of Northern Ireland emphasises the complexities for affected businesses.

 In addition, there are strict compliance and record keeping rules that will be new to UK businesses seeking to use the One Stop Shop schemes.
 Failure to comply with these carries potentially high penalties and could result in businesses being barred from the One Stop Shop schemes - with obvious implications for ongoing VAT compliance.

-Finally, for businesses without an establishment in the EU that wish to use the IOSS, advance planning will be needed to try to identify and secure the services of an appropriate intermediary ahead of the new rules coming into force.
-Retailers that have not started this process already should do so now.
+Finally, for businesses without an establishment in the EU that wish to use the IOSS, advance planning will be needed to try to identify and secure the services of an appropriate intermediary ahead of the new rules coming into force if required.

 How BDO can help